If you have any information that could help this family find answers, please contact us at email@example.com. Thank you.

 Honoring SSG Virginia Caballero, US Army Reserves, who became ill while en-route from Kuwait and then died unexpectedly shortly thereafter at a hospital in Rockford, Illinois on September 13, 2014.
 Apparently the commercial plane needed fuel and/or had to do an emergency landing for Virginia in Rockford, Illinois.
 It appears that they were on their way to Fort McCoy in Wisconsin.
 According to reports, Caballero was a Reservist stationed with the 452nd Combat Support Hospital, 330th Medical Brigade out of Milwaukee, Wisconsin but trained at Fort McCoy prior to her deployment to Kuwait.
 She served in Kuwait for roughly eight months and for some reason was coming home a month early with a high ranking travel companion.
 Media reports claim she wanted to surprise her family in Texas.
 It is believed Caballero suffered from a blood clot which was exacerbated with the altitude on the flight.
 She was not listed as a non-combat death by the Department of Defense but this would in fact be considered a non-combat death due to medical.
 The family admits in newspaper articles that a lot of the details are sketchy.

 Here are the questions we have after combing through the below articles.
 Why was she coming home a month early accompanied by a high ranking travel companion if she was going to surprise her family?
 Did something happen in country prior to her boarding that plane?
 Was this an early surprise for family in Texas or an expedited transfer from Kuwait back to the states?
 The military isn’t in the business of assigning high ranking travel companions unless there is an issue.
 Were there any concerns about medical health prior to boarding the plane?
 Where were they flying to?
 Rockford, Illinois is only a couple hour drive from Fort McCoy.
 Why did they not land the plane sooner at a larger airport like Chicago when the medical issues began to develop or the fuel began to get low?
 Why did the DoD not send out an official notification of non-combat death considering she was on active duty orders in support of war efforts in Kuwait?
-Fort Hood Criminal Investigation Division (CID) in Texas was assigned to investigate the cause of death of Virginia.
+Criminal Investigation Division (CID) was assigned to investigate the cause of death of Virginia.
 The family was asked to submit a FOIA request for the results of the investigation.

 Army Soldier Reflects on Life Overseas and Time Back Home